Hillclimbing in the United States: Duryea/Pagoda Hillclimbs

 The scenic route on the hill overlooking Reading, Pennsylvania hosts two events on the same stretch of road, the Pagoda and Duryea Hillclimbs.
 Pagoda is a shortened version of Duryea, starting at turn 1 and finishing at turn 9.

 Duryea Hillclimb

 The Blue Mountain Region SCCA hosts the longest hill in the PHA series.
-Named for the obscure automobile maker and following the same route that Charles Duryea used to test his cars, this is a 2.3 mi hill located in a beautiful city park in downtown Reading.
+Named for the automobile maker PHA and following the same route that Charles Duryea used to test his cars, this is a 2.3 mi hill located in a city park in downtown Reading.
 With a history dating back to 1951, festivities this year will include a celebration of the 100th anniversary of the automobile.
-Possibly the most diverse and challenging hill in the Northeast, Duryea boasts 11 turns (most of which are negotiated in the first half of the course) coupled with some high (140 mph+) speeds at the top.
+Considered the most diverse and challenging hill in the Northeast, Duryea boasts 11 turns (most of which are negotiated in the first half of the course) coupled with some high (140 mph+) speeds at the top.
 Duryea's finish line elevation is 1100 ft.